davidberenstein1957/davidberenstein1957/README.md

 ### Hi there 👋
-From failed doctor ➡️ industrial engineer ➡️ computer scientist. \
+From failing to study medicine ➡️ BSc industrial engineer ➡️ MSc computer scientist. \
 Life can be strange, so better enjoy it. \
 I´m sure I do by: 👨🏽‍🍳 Cooking, 👨🏽‍💻 Coding, 🏆 Committing.